jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 console.log('foo'.hello()); // Returns 'foo, hello'
 ```

-## JavaScript Object Notation (JSON)
+## JS Object Notation (JSON)
-The purpose of JSON is to transmit JavaScript objects over the wire.
+The purpose of JSON is to transmit JS objects over the wire.
 In most cases, JSON can be used to work with an API such as a RESTful API on the web.
-To convert JavaScript objects to JSON, you can use the global JSON object together with the `.stringify()` method.
+To convert JS objects to JSON, you can use the global JSON object together with the `.stringify()` method.
 All together ... `JSON.stringify(arguments)`.

 **Example**
 ```javascript